sfarthin/crop-rotate-and-sample-in-browser/README.md

 Image manipulation within the Browser
 =================================

-Example of rotating, cropping, and resizing image within browser
+Library for rotating, cropping, and resizing images within browser.

 Uploading to Google Cloud Storage